keymanapp/keyman/ios/README.md

 complete the build for the final app.

 To run the app within a simulator after build.sh is completed,
-1. Open **keyman/Keyman/Keyman.xcodeproj** in Xcode.
+1. Open the main workspace in Xcode.
-2. Run the Keyman target within Xcode.
+2. Run the Keyman target.

-The Keyman app relies on KeymanEngine.framework. `build.sh` builds KeymanEngine.framework and so must be run in the initial build and whenever KeymanEngine is modified.
+The Keyman app relies on KeymanEngine.framework, which will automatically be rebuilt by Xcode whenever it is changed.

 ### Running the app on a physical device
 In order to test any code changes on a physical device, Apple requires that an app be code-signed.
+(Note that code-signing is not necessary for Simulator runs.)
 The quickest way to handle this for personal testing:

 - Open Xcode and the settings for the Keyman target.
 - Establish personal code-signing permissions.